pankajku-iiit/algpred3/README.md

 > **AlgPred 3.0**
 > Raghava Group, Department of Computational Biology
 > Indraprastha Institute of Information Technology, Delhi (IIIT-Delhi)

-(Please update this section with journal reference and DOI when published.)

 ---

 ## License